skalawag/theguidetocuba.io/content.md

 ## 3.3.
 Breaking Down the Syntax

-Now that we know how to build a minimal application, let's take a deeper look at the syntax.
+Now that you know how to build a minimal application, let's take a deeper look at the syntax.

-First, we load the Cuba gem to access its functionality.
+First, you load the Cuba gem to access its functionality.

 ```ruby
 require "cuba"
 ```

-Then we see four methods that appear in most Cuba applications:
+Then you can see four methods that appear in most Cuba applications:

 ```ruby
 Cuba.define do